mam91/Mask-R-CNN/README.md

 #### 2. To train, execute one of the following commands:

-  -To train a dataset on weights pretrained on the COCO dataset python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=coco
+  To train a dataset on weights pretrained on the COCO dataset
+  * python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=coco

-  -To train a dataset on weights pretrained on the ImageNet dataset python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=imagenet
+  To train a dataset on weights pretrained on the ImageNet dataset
+  * python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=imagenet

-  -To resume training from a pevious execution python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=last
+  To resume training from a pevious execution
+  * python gdxray.py train --dataset=PATH_TO_/Mask-R-CNN/datasets/gdxray --weights=last

 #### 3.To evaluation a trained model, execute one of the following commands: